Skip to main content

 Select “Descriptor” and “Classification of categories” and write an “Alias” name like “Classification model”

 The classification model will now be added to the Analysis tree.
-In the menu the right side, set the “Classification Type” to “Pixel class majority”.
+In the menu on the right side, set the “Classification Type” to “Pixel class majority”.
 The “Weights” should have value “1”.

 Go to the Table view again and press “Apply changes”.
 The classification model will now be applied to your image.
 Select the “Measurement” segmentation level and click in the column for the classification to see the results on the image.
 You can also press the button to add a legend for the image showing the color coding for the classes.
-(If you view the image with the “blend” button not selected it might be easier to see the difference between the different colors.)

 As you can see, in this case, two of the “PET Sheet” samples are wrongly classified as “PET Bottle”.
-To see if these can be correctly classified, we will add them to the training data.
+To see if these can be correctly classified, we will add more them to the training data.

 If you go to table you can see that this area has now been added to “Manual” segmentation.